 The low-down on apprenticeships

-If you’ve just finished your GCSEs and are keen to get out into the world of work, you might consider applying for an apprenticeship.
+If you’ve just finished your GCSEs and are keen to get into the world of work, you might consider applying for an apprenticeship.

 What is an apprenticeship?

 An apprenticeship is a type of job you can get from the age of 16 where you work full-time for a company but are also trained at the same time.
 You earn a salary and are treated like an employee, giving you all the independence and responsibility that you’d get if you went straight into a job, but at least 20% of your time will be spent in training, learning the hands-on skills you’ll need to progress in your chosen career.